AdguardTeam/KnowledgeBaseDNS/docs/public-dns/solving-problems/how-to-flush-dns-cache.md

 :::

-Machine operating systems and internet browsers save and store DNS cache – information about previous DNS lookups.
-This speeds up website loading since the cache contains IP addresses of the requested domains: instead of referring to DNS servers, the system fetches responses to queries from the cache.

-However, outdated DNS cache data stored on your computer or browser can cause problems displaying or loading websites.
-Even worse, the DNS cache may be corrupted by network attacks or viruses.
-In this case, unauthorized domain names or IP addresses will be inserted into it.
-And, for example, instead of going to google.com, your browser may redirect you to a malicious IP address or ad page.

-To avoid the above problems, you need to clear the DNS cache: to delete all saved DNS lookup information so that the next time you send a lookup request, your computer receives updated data from DNS servers.

 ## What is DNS cache?

 DNS cache stores the IP addresses of visited sites on the local computer so that they load faster next time.
 Instead of doing a long DNS lookup, the system answers the queries with DNS records from the temporary DNS cache.